Susan Leblanc

-Susan Leblanc (born 1973) is a Canadian politician and actor who was elected to the Nova Scotia House of Assembly in the 2017 provincial election.
+Susan Leblanc (born October 1, 1973) is a Canadian politician and actor who was elected to the Nova Scotia House of Assembly in the 2017 provincial election.
+She was re-elected in 2021 and 2024.
 A member of the Nova Scotia New Democratic Party, she represents the electoral district of Dartmouth North.

+As of August 2025, Leblanc serves as the Official Opposition critic for Communities, Culture, Tourism and Heritage, Service Nova Scotia, Status of Women and Energy.
+Leblanc also serves as the New Democrat Caucus Chair.

 Early life and education

 Leblanc was born in Winnipeg, Manitoba but grew up in Prospect Bay, Nova Scotia.
 She graduated from University of King's College in 1998 with a bachelor of arts (honours) in theatre and acting.